Gather Operation

 Adapt to Document Structure: Adjust the

-Use Asymmetric Configurations: You might want more previous context than next context, or vice versa, depending on your specific use case.
+Use Asymmetric Configurations: Many tasks need more previous context than next context, or vice versa.

 -